baobaomi900901/k-mate-docs/docs/doc/en/HelpDoc/Application Integration/WeChat/WeChatSendFile.md

 **Command Input**

-- **Target, indicate WeChat operation elements, please capture the outermost window of WeChat**`TTarget`: Target
+- **Indicate the operational elements of WeChat, please use UIA mode to capture the outermost window of WeChat, UIA mode cannot capture, this parameter can be empty**`TTarget`: Target

 - **Remarks/WeChatName**`string`: Priority should be given to searching through Remarks/WeChatName